LYK-love/LYK-love.github.io/source/_posts/Learn-about-I-20.md

 ---
-title: Learn about I-20
+categories:
+- Life Affairs
+date: 2023-07-18 01:12:22
 tags:
 - Study Abroad
 - International
-categories: Affairs
-date: 2023-07-18 01:12:22
+title: Learn about I-20
 ---

 Everything about I-20 form, which is essentional for U.S. visa application.